rxl7906/DiseaseEpidemicVisualizer/README.md

 # Technologies/APIs used #
 - Python (Juypter notebook) - curate the data for each report date, feed the curated data for a Plotly API call to generate the Choropleth map.
 - Plotly API - generate the Choropleth map
+- Javascript/HTML/CSS - used for rendering the slideshow

 # Future #
 - Fix image generation
-- Provide UI for looping thru timeline of images

 # Issues faced #
 - There exists geographic mapping libraries however due to the many different varibles you can have, there are a lot of geographic mapping libraries to search thru in order to find the one that suits your dataset.